-\paragraph{Baselines.} We compare the performance of \algname with both \textit{contextual} and \textit{non-contextual} active model selection baselines.
-We consider 4 \textit{non-contextual} baselines: (1) Random Query Strategy (RS) queries the instance label with a fixed probability $\frac{\budget}{T}$; (2) Model Picker (MP) \citep{karimi2021online} uses variance-based active sampling with coin-flip query probability $\max\curlybracket{v\paren{\pdB_t,\ModelsDistB_t},\eta_t}$ where the variance term is defined as $v\paren{\pdB_t,\ModelsDistB_t}=\max_{\clabel\in \domClabel}\bar\loss_t^{\clabel} \paren{1-\bar\loss_t^{\clabel}}$; (3) Query by Committee (QBC) is committee-based sampling \citep{dagan1995committee}, with the query function being vote-entropy probability $-\frac{1}{\log{\min{\paren{k, c}}}}\sum_{y}\frac{V\paren{y, \instance}}{k}\log\frac{V\paren{y, \instance}}{k}$, where $V\paren{y,\instance}$ stands for the number of committee members assigning a class $y$ for input context $\instance$ with total committee number $k$; (4) Importance Weighted Active Learning (IWAL) \citep{beygelzimer2009importance} uses query probability calculated based on labeling disagreements of surviving classifiers.
-For the \textit{contextual} baselines, since no such algorithm is available yet, we create the contextual versions of QBC, IWAL as (5) CQBC, (6) CIWAL.
-Both extensions adopt their respective original query strategy but convert the model selection to be contextual by element-wise product probability simplex based on the cumulative reward of each classifier according to past queries and an EXP4-like arm recommendation vector using side information.

-For model selection, \algname, MP, CQBC, and CIWAL recommend the classifier with the highest probability.
-The rest of the baselines use Follow-the-Leader (FTL), which greedily recommends the model with the minimum cumulative loss for past queried instances.
-Finally, we add (7) {Oracle} to represent the best single policy with the minimum cumulative loss, and it has the same query strategy as \algname.
+\paragraph{Baselines.} We evaluate \algname against both \textit{contextual} and \textit{non-contextual} active model selection baselines.
+We consider four \textit{non-contextual} baselines: (1) Random Query Strategy (RS) which queries the instance label with a fixed probability $\frac{\budget}{T}$; (2) Model Picker (MP) \citep{karimi2021online} that employs variance-based active sampling with a coin-flip query probability $\max\curlybracket{v\paren{\pdB_t,\ModelsDistB_t},\eta_t}$, where the variance term is defined as $v\paren{\pdB_t,\ModelsDistB_t}=\max_{\clabel\in \domClabel}\bar\loss_t^{\clabel} \paren{1-\bar\loss_t^{\clabel}}$; (3) Query by Committee (QBC) implementing committee-based sampling \citep{dagan1995committee}; and (4) Importance Weighted Active Learning (IWAL) \citep{beygelzimer2009importance} that calculates query probability based on labeling disagreements of surviving classifiers.
+Since no \textit{contextual} baselines exist yet, we propose contextual versions of QBC and IWAL as (5) CQBC and (6) CIWAL.
+Both extensions maintain their respective original query strategies but incorporate the context into the cumulative rewards.
+For \textit{model selection}, \algname, MP, CQBC, and CIWAL recommend the classifier with the highest probability.
+The other baselines use Follow-the-Leader (FTL), recommending the model with the minimum cumulative loss for past queried instances.
+Finally, we add (7) {Oracle} to represent the best single policy with the minimum cumulative loss, with the same query strategy as \algname.